fuzzylogicxx/fuzzylogic/posts/how-to-use-javascript-template-literals.md

 draft: true

 ---
-Quick blog post on template literals (Use Chris F, maybe a jest test from work too).
+Fill this out as a quick how-to note on template literals (reference Chris F, maybe a jest test from work too).

 Browser support:

 * don’t work in IE and
 * can’t be polyfilled

 so need to transpile or use as a PE e.g. inside script type=module